-- Acquire a Local Community Bank: Rather than create and charter a new bank, several Task Force members suggested that the City could acquire a community bank.
+• Acquire a local community bank: Rather than create and charter a new bank, several Task Force members suggested that the City could acquire a local community bank.
 Acquiring a bank has several benefits.
 It eliminates the need for the City to create all the infrastructure for a bank, including acquiring FDIC insurance, a state charter, and information technology systems.
 Moreover, if the City were to acquire an existing bank, it would acquire the bank's deposits and loan portfolio which could potentially hasten the path to profitability.
-One concern about acquiring a bank is that it may not be able to accomplish either divestment or reinvestment initially.
+On the other hand, a concern about acquiring a bank is that it may not be able to accomplish either divestment or reinvestment initially.
 A local community bank will not have the infrastructure to serve as the City's banker initially, and its loan portfolio likely will not match up to community goals.
 In fact, for some banks, their outstanding loans may be more of a liability than an asset, because these loans may be risky and not in line with the values of a municipal bank, potentially leaving the municipal bank in the uncomfortable situation of taking adverse action on problematic or predatory loans.
-However, over time, the bank can build the infrastructure necessary to serve as the City's commercial banker and evolve its loan portfolio to meet reinvestment goals.
+However, over time, the bank could build the infrastructure necessary to serve as the City's commercial banker and evolve its loan portfolio to meet reinvestment goals.
 The cost to buy a bank will depend on a variety of factors: the size, assets, capitalization, facilities, projected revenue and IT infrastructure of the bank.
-In general, though, the City could expect to pay the net worth of the bank (capitalization) plus a premium (one expert put the premium at 20 percent).
-There is significant due diligence and regulatory hurdles associated with buying a bank, and bank experts cautioned that acquiring a bank would not necessarily be faster than creating a new bank. - Create an Investment Bank: A few members of the Task Force felt strongly that a municipal bank should focus more on infrastructure and underwrite the City's bond issuances.
+In general, though, the City could expect to pay the net worth of the bank (capitalization) plus a premium (one expert put the premium at approximately 20 percent).
+There are significant due diligence and regulatory hurdles associated with buying a bank, and bank experts cautioned that acquiring a bank would not necessarily be faster than creating a new bank.

+• Create an investment bank: Some members of the Task Force felt strongly that a municipal bank should focus more on infrastructure and underwrite the City's bond issuances.
+For some members this work would occur instead of commercial banking, whereas for others, the infrastructure lending and underwriting would occur in conjunction with commercial banking and lending.
 To become a bond underwriter, the municipal bank would need to become an investment bank and a registered broker-dealer.
-It would need to hire staff that have expertise in capital markets and a sales channel to investors and are willing to work for lower-pay for a municipal investment bank rather than a traditional investment bank.
+It would need to hire staff that have expertise in capital markets and a sales channel to investors and who are willing to work for lower-pay for a municipal investment bank rather than a traditional investment bank.
+It would also have to meet a heavy compliance burden with thornier conflictof-interest issues and may have to win bids to underwrite the City's bonds, depending on whether the City uses a competitive or negotiated process.
 Creating a municipal investment bank would allow the City to reduce or eliminate its reliance on Wall Street investment banks for its underwriting work and would reduce or eliminate the fees it currently pays to those banks.
-However, given the uncertainty in hiring staff for this endeavor, it is difficult to model the cost for creating an investment bank. - Support Efforts to Create a State Bank: Members of the Task Force also suggested that the report include a model for a state-wide public bank.
-In California, there are numerous proposals for state banks: including the State Treasurer's feasibility study looking at creating a public bank for cannabis and a proposal to turn the State I-Bank into a depository institution.
-A full financial model for a state public bank is beyond the scope of this study.
-There would be numerous benefits to a state-level bank, including economies of scale, the ability to aggregate deposits from numerous jurisdictions, and state-wide reach - all of which might make it easier for a state-wide bank to perform the City's commercial banking functions, as Bank of North Dakota does for state agencies (though not municipalities).
-However, there are also significant downsides as there would be less control with a state bank, and it is not clear whether a state bank could sufficiently target community goals identified under the reinvestment model.
+Underwriting bonds would bring in a source of revenue for the municipal bank - rates for underwriting vary from about 0.3 to 1 percent of total issuance in California.42 Having a municipal bank underwrite bonds, though, would still result in the City taking on debt to perform large municipal projects, and ultimately that debt would likely still be held by institutional investors and higherincome households.43 Staff were unable to model the costs and benefits of the City creating an investment bank and performing its own underwriting because they did not have the background or expertise necessary.